We will reply to your message within an hour.

 With better heat and wear resistance than high-speed steel, these cobalt steel end mills run at higher speeds and provide better performance on hard material.
 They have scooped corners for rounding the sharp edges of your workpiece.

 Use these end mills for general purpose keyseat cutting in a wide range of material, including aluminum, iron, and steel.
-An alternating right- and left-hand tooth style allows them to remove more material at high speeds than straight-tooth keyseat cutters.
+An alternating right- and left-hand tooth style allows them to remove more material at high speeds than standard keyseat cutters.

 Made of solid carbide, these cutters are harder, stronger, and more wear resistant than high-speed steel and cobalt steel for the longest life and best finish on hard material.
 They mill precise notches in rotary shafts to fit machine keys and can also be used for slot milling.